The information on this page is for merchants. If you’re a consumer looking for information about EMV, visit Chase.com.

 What other incentives are there to accept chip cards?

 In addition to the reduction of fraud and related chargebacks, there are other cost savings associated with EMV acceptance.
 The payment brands are doing their part to ensure that chip-bearing customers can pay at chip-enabled businesses.
-For example, Visa and MasterCard have issued upcoming rules and guidelines for processors and merchants to support EMV chip technology.
-Visa is introducing their Technology Innovation Program (TIP) to the U.S. region, which waives an annual PCI-DSS audit if 75 percent of the merchant's Visa transactions are processed through a dual contactless and contact EMV certified device.
-MasterCard is introducing their PCI-DSS Compliance Validation Exemption Program to the U.S. region, which also waives the annual PCI-DSS audit if 75 percent of the merchants' MasterCard transactions are processed through a dual contactless and contact EMV certified device.
+For example, Visa, MasterCard, Discover and American Express have all issued upcoming rules and guidelines for processors and merchants to support EMV chip technology.
+The Payment Brands have introduced programs that waive a merchant’s annual PCI-DSS audit if 75 percent of the respective payment brand specific transactions are processed through a dual contact and contactless EMV certified device.

-Another Visa and MasterCard ruling is the liability shift.
-Once this goes into effect, merchants who have not made the investment in chip-enabled technology may be held financially liable for card-present fraud that could have been prevented with the use of a chip-enabled POS system.
+Another Payment Brand ruling is the impending chip liability shift.
+Once this goes into effect, merchants who have not made the investment in chip-enabled technology may be held financially liable for card-present counterfeit and potentially lost and stolen fraud that could have been prevented with the use of a chip-enabled POS system.

 Is this technology unique to the United States?